ebrarguclu/DSA10_PROJECT/README.md

 - **Daylight Length & Usage**: Shorter daylight hours may correlate with increased social media usage due to spending more time indoors.
 - **Sleep Patterns**: Poor sleep quality may be associated with excessive nighttime social media use.
 - **Internet Connectivity**: Variability in internet speed may impact engagement levels.
-- **Daily Satisfaction & Social Media**: Low satisfaction days might show a spike in social media engagement as a coping mechanism.
 - **Busy Schedules**: A negative correlation may exist between high workload days and social media time.
 - **News Trends & Usage Spikes**: Increased social media activity during major events could indicate heightened digital engagement driven by news consumption.
+- **Financial Status & Social Media Use**: Higher spending or financial stress might correlate with increased social media scrolling, possibly as a coping mechanism or distraction.

 ## Limitations and Future Work

-### Limitations
+### Limitations:
-- **Data Accuracy**: Self-reported ratings for sleep quality and daily satisfaction may introduce subjective bias.
-- **External Data Variability**: Differences in data collection methods for weather, air quality, and internet connectivity may affect consistency.
+- **Short Observation Period**: Due to the small period of observation, significant changes in factors such as daylight length may not be evident.
 - **Correlation vs. Causation**: This study primarily identifies correlations rather than causal relationships.
 - **Single Participant**: The dataset represents only my behavior and may not be generalizable to a wider population.

-### Future Work
+### Future Work:
-- **Expand Sample Size**: Conduct a similar analysis with multiple participants for broader insights.
-- **Advanced Modeling**: Utilize machine learning techniques to better predict social media engagement trends.
+- Expand the dataset to include financial literacy and spending behavior as additional influencing factors.
-- **Controlled Experiments**: Test behavioral interventions, such as limiting social media access on low-satisfaction days, and analyze the results.
+- Conduct experiments testing behavioral interventions, such as budgeting strategies that limit social media distractions.
+- Test the hypotheses on a larger population dataset to validate findings across different demographics and digital behaviors.
-- **Longitudinal Study**: Extend the analysis beyond two months to capture seasonal and long-term trends.
+- Extend the study duration to capture seasonal variations and long-term patterns in social media usage.

 ## Conclusion
-By the end of this project, I hope to answer the following questions:
-- What external factors most strongly influence my social media usage?
-- Can data-driven strategies help reduce unnecessary social media engagement?
-- How do satisfaction levels and environmental conditions impact digital habits?
-- How can these insights be applied to enhance productivity and well-being?

-This project is about more than just social media—it’s about leveraging data science to make better lifestyle decisions.
-Understanding the numbers behind digital behavior can lead to improved focus, efficiency, and overall quality of life.

-References

-Google Trends API: Google Trends

-OpenWeatherMap API: OpenWeatherMap

-RescueTime API: RescueTime

-This project is part of the DSA210 course at Sabancı University.
+By incorporating financial tracking, this project will provide deeper insights into how financial stress and habits influence digital behavior, helping to improve financial awareness and digital well-being.